ikpawan/Pawan/README.md

 # Pawan
 ## This repository contains all my public and community based contributions
- - ### Community Sessions
+ - ### Community Contributions

    1. #### Virtual Sessions
       - Delivered in February 2025
         1. [Amazon Q Business and Demonstration of how it works] (https://www.youtube.com/watch?v=Os4ccYpIbHg)
       - Delivered in November 2025
-        1. [Cloud Fundamentals session, the 1st session of Cloud Builder Series] (https://www.youtube.com/watch?v=Rf5jQ2HUDZU)
+        1. [Cloud Fundamentals session, the 1st session of Cloud Builder Series for 'AWS UG for Women In Tech India'] (https://www.youtube.com/watch?v=Rf5jQ2HUDZU)
       - Delivered in December 2025
-        1. [Storage Deep Dive With AWS Storage, the 2nd session of the Cloud Builder Series] (https://www.youtube.com/watch?v=kWrUBTL5Wl0)
+        1. [Storage Deep Dive With AWS Storage, the 2nd session of the Cloud Builder Series for 'AWS UG for Women In Tech India'] (https://www.youtube.com/watch?v=kWrUBTL5Wl0)
     2. ### In Person Session
        - Delivered in April 2025
          1. [Delivered the speech as one of the guest speakers at Westminster Adult Education Service (WAES), Westminster, London.